Updated July 3, 2022

 Improving 6.5L Durability

 The 18:1 Peninsular pistons were incorporated into our project 6.5TD engine build in late 1998.
-The advantages of a lower compression ratio (in the context of the project engine) is, a lower CR allows for more boost, and more boost allows for more fuel, which means the engine will make more power, while maintaining reasonable combustion temperatures & pressures.
+The advantages of a lower compression ratio (in the context of the project engine) are, a lower CR allows for more boost, and more boost allows for more fuel, which means the engine will make more power, while maintaining reasonable combustion temperatures & pressures.
 The folks at Peninsular Diesel told me they use a lower CR for the durability advantage.
 This is an expanded explanation for why lowering the compression ratio improves durability and what effect lowering compression might have on engine operation.

 What's the real story?

 Knowing what to expect when buying performance products for your 6.5 should be a part of your shopping experience, and advertised power gains should be reflected by those seen during real-world tests.
 Though individual trucks and powertrains can produce some variability in the power they produce with a particular vendor's performance programming, the averages should reflect reality.
 This article is presented here to provide a historical perspective on 6.5 power going all the way back to 1997 (yes, we've been doing this a long time), and to provide a reality check for advertised performance gains.